gcperrin/centre-tokens/doc/tokendesign.md

 - `owner` - re-assign any of the roles except for `admin`
 - `admin` - upgrade the contract, and re-assign itself

-CENTRE will control the address of all roles except for minters, which will be controlled by the entities that CENTRE elects to make minters
+TypeX will control the address of all roles except for minters, which will be controlled by the entities that TypeX elects to make minters

 ## ERC-20